fenwaypowers/pyterm/README.md

 # pyterm
 pyterm is a "virtual terminal" that runs inside of Python.
 It works by getting user input and then passing it to a subprocess.

 This is intended for use with terminals that may not display a modern linux terminal correctly.
 In my case, my goal was to have this work with an old Wyse WY-50 terminal that doesn't have VT-100 emulation, making it difficult to run a modern linux terminal on it.
-There are many visual glitches, but this python script hides those glitches.
+There are many visual glitches, but this python script attempts to hide those glitches.

 ## Prerequisites: